UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Overview.md

 ![Flowgraph Image](Images/01_Overview/GROverview_09.png)

+* **NOTE:** The ability to initiate the flowgraph from the command line allows you to start the created flowgraph without opening GRC.
+This will be more important in the future when running remote scripts to initialize distributed flowgraphs.
+For now, it's good to try running the flowgraph using the command line at least once.
+In particular, if you used RadioConda to install GNURadio, you should be using the *RadioConda prompt* since the necessary libraries and dependencies won't be available if trying to run the flowgraph from the Windows command prompt.

 # Flowgraph Additions and Observations
 Now that we've created a simple flowgraph to generate and display a signal, we can extend the idea for some similar signals.
-We will use this opportunity to discuss a few different data types in GNURadio, and discuss some basic signal characteristics of real-valued and complex-valued sinusoids.
+We will use this opportunity to discuss a few different *data types* in GNURadio, and discuss some *basic signal characteristics* of real-valued and complex-valued sinusoids.
 The image below has three repetitions of the signal source and sink from our original flowgraph, with a few differences in each version.
 The first thing to notice is the difference in color of the various in and out ports for different blocks.
 The color represents different data types for the samples that flow out of or into the different blocks.
 There are many different data types in GNURadio, but this example shows `complex` data types in blue and `float` data types in orange.

 ![Flowgraph Image](Images/01_Overview/GROverview_01.png)